 Sometimes, these concerns fall outside your jurisdiction as an agent.
 However, providing guidance or pointing your clients in the right direction underscores your commitment to their satisfaction.
 Even when specific issues extend beyond real estate transactions, offering resources, referrals, or a listening ear can make a significant difference.

-19. Send a Resource List of Providers
+19. Send a resource list of providers

 Provide a curated list of trusted local service providers, from contractors and landscapers to plumbers and electricians.
 This resource helps new homeowners settle in and manage their homes effectively, adding value beyond the sale.
 While the deal has already closed, offering such a list is a bonus, enhancing the client experience.